diraven/sugo/README.md

 )

 func main() {
-	// Command without trigger will be executed if there is a message with bot mention and nothing else. greetCommand := &commands.Basic{}
+	// You can build your simple custom command right here in the init if you so desire. greetCommand := &commands.Basic{}
-	greetCommand.AddRequiredPermission(sugo.PermissionNone)
+	// Command without trigger will be executed if there is a message with bot mention and nothing else. greetCommand.AddRequiredPermission(sugo.PermissionNone)
 	greetCommand.SetResponse("Hi!
 My name is " +
 		"@Sugo and I'm here to help you out...
 Try `@sugo help` for more info.")